-Web Page: https://wiki.rice.edu/confluence/display/PARPROG/COMP322 (includes a link to a soft-copy of this handout in the Lab section)
+Web Page: https://wiki.rice.edu/confluence/display/PARPROG/COMP322

 Staff Email: comp322-staff@mailman.rice.edu

 Clear Login: ssh <your-netid>@ssh.clear.rice.edu and then login with your password

 All setup and execution for today's lab can be done on your laptop or on a lab computer.
 We recommend doing lab exercises in pairs, but you also have the option to do it individually on your laptop.
 Priority for the lab machines will be given to pairs rather than individual users.